United Way of Central Maryland FAQs

 A: UWCM distributes funds to more than 1,600 nonprofit health and human service agencies each year through designations and more than 100 receive grants.
 UWCM provides health and human service organizations with multiple opportunities throughout the year to compete for grant funding.

-Q: What is UWCM's fee to designate?
+Q: What is UWCM's designation policy?

 Q: Why should I give to United Way of Central Maryland when I can give directly to charities?